wishnevski/wishnevski/README.md

 ## :dark_sunglasses: Who i am?
 - I am a self-taught programmer engaged in the design and development of digital projects and computer games.
 I've been writing code since I was 11, and I created my first 2D game when I was 14.
 I am interested in the technological component of AAA games, and since my youth I have been obsessed with creating game engines.

--I am an absolute perfectionist and therefore I work through the smallest details of everything I create.
+- I am an absolute perfectionist and therefore I work through the smallest details of everything I create.
 Design, unify, iterate, refactor.
 I love performance and minimalism.
 Although I may just have OCD :smile:

 - In my free time I study ethology, psychology, physiognomy, politics and tasting elite alcohol.